-Source: VTA based on U.S. Census 2010, American Community Survey gap in the regional rail business districts in the Bay Area, including San Francisco, which has the highest number of jobs and population (Figures 1-8 and 1-9).
+Source: VTA based on U.S. Census 2010, American Community Survey business districts in the Bay Area, including San Francisco, which has the highest number of jobs and population (Figures 1-8 and 1-9).
 When the Phase II Project is complete, the 126-mile BART system would be accessible from central and east San Jose.
 These are areas with concentrated low income, low mobility populations, and more affordable housing (see Figure 1-10).
-Central San Jose, including downtown, has the highest proportion of legally binding affordable housing,
+Central San Jose, including downtown, has the highest proportion of legally binding affordable housing, relative to total housing stock, in the county.

-The BART Extension would connect directly, without transfers, the three main central relative to total housing stock, in the county.
+The BART Extension would connect directly, without transfers, the three main central